spxbhuhb/z2-service/README.md

 Transports move the call arguments and the return values between the client and the server.
 The library uses Protocol Buffers as transport format, but it does not really care about how the packets reach the other side.

-There are a few basic transport implementations for Ktor in the `z2-service-ktor` module.
+There is a very basic transport implementation for Ktor in the `z2-service-ktor` module.
 This module has to be added to the project as a dependency to use them:

 ```kotlin